Dr. J.R. Masterson House

 The Dr. J. R. Masterson House, at Ohio Ave. and 2nd St. in Tonopah, Nevada, is a 35 × 35 ft stone and frame historic building that was built in 1908.
 It has also been known as the Fred Chapman House.
 It was built as a residence and later served as a rooming house for most of its existence.
 It was a work of James Golden.
 It was listed on the National Register of Historic Places in 1982.

-At the time of its NRHP listing, it was the largest stone residence in Tonopah and was deemed significant also for its association with physician J.R.
-Masterson 1914–c.1920, with mining engineer Fred Chapman during 1923–1945, and with Judge William Hatton who boarded there.
+At the time of its NRHP listing, it was the largest stone residence in Tonopah.
+In addition, the house was deemed significant also for its association with physician J.R.
+Masterson between 1914 and 1920, with mining engineer Fred Chapman between 1923 and 1945, and with Judge William Hatton who boarded there.